Talks, Workshops & Film Presentations

 Upcoming & Recent Talks and Presentations

-“Orca Journey: Healthy Seas for Whales”, Erich Hoyt illustrated talk and book signing.
+“Orca Journey: Healthy Seas for Whales”, Illustrated talk and book signing.
 Bridport Literary and Scientific Institute (LSi), Bridport, Dorset, England, 7.30 PM, 5 December 2019.

 “Identifying and Implementing the New Tool of Important Marine Mammal Areas (IMMAs)”, 12 November 2019, Invited Speaker, MedPAN Workshop in Akyaka, Turkey